rroshann/scene_reader/README.md

 **Cache Hit Rate:** 40-60% in repeated-scene scenarios **Speedup on Hit:** ~15x (0.08s vs 1.2s)

-**In simple terms:** The input is detected objects, context, and mode (for hash computation) or a cache key (for lookup/store), and the output is a hash key, a cache hit/miss result with cached value, or void (for store operations).
+The input is detected objects, context, and mode (for hash computation) or a cache key (for lookup/store), and the output is a hash key, a cache hit/miss result with cached value, or void (for store operations).

 ---